-Judging - Wednesday, July 22 Judging will start at 1:30 p.m.
-Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 19 4-H'er must be present for judging.
+Judging will start at 9:00 a.m.
+Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 18 4-H'er must be present for judging.
 Exhibitor limited to one entry

-50365------ Build Your Future: Develop a Career portfolio which includes the items listed below.
+50365------- Build Your Future: Develop a Career portfolio which includes the items listed below.
 Members are encouraged to spend more than one year involved in this project so they have time to thoroughly explore the learning modules and develop a greater understanding of planning and preparing for their future and develop a comprehensive career planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
 Each year enrolled in the project should build on previous year's learning experiences.

 First Year - Complete a minimum of Activities 1-4 from the Build Your Future project manual which includes: Skills...Choices...Careers; Making Career Connections; Build Your Future Through Portfolios; and Education Pay\$.